An Overview of Hormone Treatment for Erectile Dysfunction

 Testosterone can be restored to a therapeutic level with hormone treatment for erectile dysfunction, but should only be taken if patients are tested and these tests confirm a deficiency.
 One such therapy is the insertion of testosterone pellets.
 These small, compressed, Tic-Tac sized pellets are injected under the skin (most often in the buttock just below the waistline).
 It is a simple procedure and leaves minimal scarring.
 The dose varies according to blood levels and other factors.
 Most patients will see improvement in their symptoms within a few short weeks.

-For more resources on erectile dysfunction and age, or to determine if you are a candidate for hormone treatment for erectile dysfunction, please contact Dr. Mark Allen, urology specialist in the Plano, Dallas, Frisco and Richardson, Texas communities.
+For more resources on erectile dysfunction and ED treatment, or to determine if you are a candidate for hormone treatment for erectile dysfunction, please contact Dr. Mark Allen, urology specialist in the Plano, Dallas, Frisco and Richardson, Texas communities.